 Logs can contain sensitive data, such as secrets, PII, etc. It is important not to disclose sensitive data to users whose role does not require that information.
 However, the Editor - Users or Viewer - Users roles need to have some access to logs to identity user issues.
 For example, finding out if the user signed up correctly, if the user was blocked, etc.

-We allow the Editor - Users with access to a limited set of log types, that are connected to user events.
+We allow the Editor - Users and Viewer - Users with access to a limited set of log types, that are connected to user events.
 The log events in the list provide the necessary information about user actions but do not disclose sensitive information about other parts of the tenant configuration.
-For more details about these events, see Log Event Type Codes.
+To learn more, read Log Event Type Codes.

 f fcp fcpr fdeac fdeaz fdecc feacft fede fens flo fn fp fs fsa fu fv fvr gd_auth_failed gd_auth_rejected gd_auth_succeed gd_enrollment_complete gd_otp_rate_limit_exceed gd_recovery_failed gd_recovery_rate_limit_exceed gd_recovery_succeed gd_send_email gd_send_email_failure gd_send_pn gd_send_pn_failure gd_send_sms gd_send_sms_failure gd_send_voice gd_send_voice_failure gd_start_auth gd_start_enroll gd_tenant_update gd_unenroll gd_update_device_account limit_mu limit_wc pwd_leak s scoa scp scpr sercft slo ss ssa ublkdu w